prophile/glory/README.md

 Hourly backups are stored in /home/minecraft/backups.
 Long-term backups are stored on S3.

-A backup can be restored from the tar.gz with mc-restore-backup [path].
-This is not yet implemented.
+A backup can be restored from the tar.gz with mc-restore [path].

 Configuration
 -------------